Life Ready Physio & Pilates Baldivis

 Tim O’Donovan’s profile

 Conveniently located in the Stockland Baldivis Shopping Centre on Settlers Avenue, opposite the Baldivis Mary Davis Library.
-Life Ready Physio Baldivis offers physiotherapy, Clinical Pilates, dry needling, exercise rehabilitation, group fitness classes, women’s health physiotherapy and more.
+Life Ready Physio Baldivis offers physiotherapy, Clinical Pilates, dry needling, exercise rehabilitation, group fitness classes, women’s health physiotherapy, remedial massage and more.
 With spacious private treatment rooms and hotel inspired interiors, our experienced physiotherapists use the latest evidence based approaches to treat a wide range of conditions.

 Whether you’ve experienced a work related or sports injury, suffering from general aches and pain or are in need of post surgery rehabilitation, our practitioners are here to help you recover and get ready for life again.

 At Life Ready Physio Baldivis, we also service patients from surrounding areas including Rockingham, Warnbro, Waikiki, Safety Bay, Cooloongup, Shoalwater, Port Kennedy, Secret Harbour, Wellard and Kwinana.

 Phone: 08 6168 8569